evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 ## Drivetrain

 Hongqi E-HS9 Comfort features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The  suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 200 mm.